 Kaniescka YogeswaranMathematics with Finance and Economics

-Kaniescka is a second year BSc Mathematics with Finance and Economics student.
+Kaniescka is a third year BSc Mathematics with Finance and Economics student.
 Career prospects were an important factor for her when applying.

 Why did you decide to apply to study at City?